triton-inference-server/vllm_backend/README.md

 A sample command to build a Triton Server container with all options enabled is shown below.
 Feel free to customize flags according to your needs.

-Please use [NGC registry](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags) to get the latestt version of the Triton container, which corresponds to the latest YY.MM (year.month) of [Triton release](https://github.com/triton-inference-server/server/releases).
+Please use [NGC registry](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags) to get the latest version of the Triton vLLM container, which corresponds to the latest YY.MM (year.month) of [Triton release](https://github.com/triton-inference-server/server/releases).